Frequently Asked Questions

 The minimum enrollment is any 2 consecutive weeks.
 Camp is an 8 week summer.
 Most campers attend 4 to 8 weeks.
 You may sign up now and switch weeks closer to camp.
 Changes in weeks is easily accommodated until April 1st.
 After April 1st changes depend on availability.

 We will refrigerate all lunches brought from home.
-Camp provides a choice of water, milk or chocolate milk every day at lunch.

 Yes!
 Camp provides a morning snack for Pre-K and Kindergarten campers and an afternoon snack for the whole camp – typically a popsicle or an ice cream.
 Fruit and pretzels are always available.